History of VPS Personnel Services

 In autumn 2008, dark clouds began to form.
 A worldwide economic recession hit.
 Bad news from abroad also made companies in Finland wary.

 VPS also downsized its office network.
 At the end of the 2010s, the company has eight offices in Finland: In Helsinki, Iisalmi, Kuopio, Oulu, Salo, Tampere, Turku and Vaasa.
-In addition, VPS operates in Tallinn and Budapest.
+In addition, VPS operates in Tallinn.

 VPS survived another recession using the same tools as twenty years earlier: by adapting and using a buffer that had accumulated over good years.